larskotthoff/notmuch-sync/README.md

    if you're using mbsync.

 If you're starting with an empty notmuch database on one side, the first sync might take a long time.
-The second sync will, too, as it essentially verifies everything that was done during the first sync.
 Subsequent syncs should be much faster, unless there are a lot of changes.

 ## Commandline Flags